Frequently Asked Questions (FAQs)

 20. Does the QCEW program have data based on the new Metropolitan Statistical Area definition?

-QCEW data for Metropolitan Statistical Areas (MSAs) for the years 1990 to present are based on the March 2004 MSA
+QCEW data for Metropolitan Statistical Areas (MSAs) are based on:

 21. What is a location quotient?

 Location quotients (LQs) are ratios that allow an area's distribution of employment by industry to be compared to a reference or base area's distribution.
 The reference area is usually the U.S.